 PPE will be provided to staff or pupils where this is a necessary control identified by a risk assessment.
 This could be eye protection, hearing protection, gloves, high visibility wear, helmets and footwear.

-will be responsible for purchasing the correct type of PPE which is suitable for the task in hand.
+The School Business Manager will be responsible for purchasing the correct type of PPE which is suitable for the task in hand.
 The person who will be wearing the equipment should be involved in the process of purchase, to ensure that it is correct in size and fit so that it is comfortable to wear.

 There will be suitable arrangements in place for the storage, cleaning and replacement of PPE.